Carthage: Layout

-The Punic Carthage was divided into four equally sized residential areas with the same layout, had religious areas, market places, council house, towers, a theater, and a huge necropolis; roughly in the middle of the city stood a high citadel called the Byrsa.
+The Punic Carthage was divided into four equally sized residential areas with the same layout.
+It had religious areas, market places, a council house, towers, a theatre, and a huge necropolis; roughly in the middle of the city stood a high citadel called the Byrsa.
 Surrounding Carthage were walls "of great strength" said in places to rise above 13 m, being nearly 10 m thick, according to ancient authors.
 To the west, three parallel walls were built.
 The walls altogether ran for about 33 km to encircle the city.
 The heights of the Byrsa were additionally fortified; this area being the last to succumb to the Romans in 146 BC.
 Originally the Romans had landed their army on the strip of land extending southward from the city.

 Outside the city walls of Carthage is the Chora or farm lands of Carthage.
 Chora encompassed a limited area: the north coastal tell, the lower Bagradas river valley (inland from Utica), Cape Bon, and the adjacent sahel on the east coast.
 Punic culture here achieved the introduction of agricultural sciences first developed for lands of the eastern Mediterranean, and their adaptation to local African conditions.

 The urban landscape of Carthage is known in part from ancient authors, augmented by modern digs and surveys conducted by archeologists.
-The "first urban nucleus" dating to the seventh century, in area about 10 ha, was apparently located on low-lying lands along the coast (north of the later harbors).
+The "first urban nucleus" dating to the seventh century, in area about 10 ha, was apparently located on low-lying lands along the coast (north of the later harbours).
 As confirmed by archaeological excavations, Carthage was a "creation ex nihilo", built on 'virgin' land, and situated at what was then the end of a peninsula.
 Here among "mud brick walls and beaten clay floors" (recently uncovered) were also found extensive cemeteries, which yielded evocative grave goods like clay masks.
 "Thanks to this burial archaeology we know more about archaic Carthage than about any other contemporary city in the western Mediterranean."
 Already in the eighth century, fabric dyeing operations had been established, evident from crushed shells of murex (from which the 'Phoenician purple' was derived).
-Nonetheless, only a "meager picture" of the cultural life of the earliest pioneers in the city can be conjectured, and not much about housing, monuments or defenses.
+Nonetheless, only a "meager picture" of the cultural life of the earliest pioneers in the city can be conjectured, and not much about housing, monuments, or defenses.
 The Roman poet Virgil (70–19 BC) imagined early Carthage, when his legendary character Aeneas had arrived there: